 So how do you define crap you're willing to eat?
 Only you can answer that question but here are a few guidelines.

-If you find a task makes you feel less of a person then you need to move away from it fast!
+If you find a task that makes you feel less of a person then you need to move away from it fast!
 Consistently doing something that tears down your confidence is a recipe for disaster.